Micro-Influencer Marketing

 Or maybe your past campaigns just haven't seen the results you've been looking for.

-Fair!
+Hey, that's fair!
 The brands we talk to consistently cite the same challenges with influencer seeding:

 • No bandwidth for product fulfillment and handling shipments